KacperNlp/Currencies-calculator/README.md

 # Currency calculator

 I had created this app for learning react.
-In this app user can checks currently ratio of currencies, according to the base currency (default it's USD but user can change it easily).
+In this app user can checks currently ratio of currencies, according to the base currency (default it's USD but user can change it easily).<br/>
 What is more user can change currencies converter, the default converter value it's 1 and thanks that user can checks how much money he can get in others currencies if he had that amount in the base currency.
 I also created search system, which one display only matched currencies (user may search currency by name) in table.

 ## Mistake/fault/errro protection